 Fenyang A. Smith is an Actor and Musician from Richmond, CA. Mr. Smith got his start acting in and writing music for plays while a student at Marin Academy in San Rafael.
 At eighteen, he got his first professional position as the Lead Composer and Sound Designer for Phantom Theatre’s summer 2008 production of Italo Calvino’s The Baron in the Trees in Warren, VT.
 During his time at the University of California: Santa Cruz, he began studying and acting in Japanese language Kyogen and Manzai theatre productions.
 Fenyang is passionate about the world of the theatre and is incredibly excited to be working as a part of the African-American Shakespeare Company.

-KT MASALA is proud to be in her second production with African-American Shakespeare Company, where she first appeared as Gonzalo in The Tempest.
+KT MASALA is proud to be in her third production with African-American Shakespeare Company, where she first appeared as Gonzalo in The Tempest and recently as Nurse in Romeo and Juliet.
 She is a 2008 ELLY Nominated Supporting Actress in The Amen Corner, and 2005 ELLY Award Winner for costume design of Lady Blue in For Colored Girls Who Have Considered Suicide When the Rainbow is Enuf.
 Along with For Colored Girls, Ms. Masala has been featured in several other productions with Celebration Arts Theater including In The Red And Brown Water, The Bluest Eye, Steel Magnolias, Neat, and A Raisin In The Sun.
 Ms. Masala debuted as an assistant director in Permanent Collection, and has stage-managed, performed lights and sound production in several productions as well.
 Ms. Masala performed in several California Musical Theater Martin Luther King Theater Projects: her favorite role was Mona Rae St. Clair in the 2003 MLK Project, Keeping the Dream Alive.
-A founding company member of Images Theatre Company, Ms. Masala has per formed with them in Wings of Freedom, Freedom, and Everyday People.
+A founding company member of Images Theatre Company, Ms. Masala has performed with them in Wings of Freedom, Freedom, and Everyday People.
 She holds a Masters degree in Educational Counseling, and is founder of Will Succeed Mentor Services, and The Audition.
 In addition, Ms. Masala is a co-founder of Exodus Culture Arts & Film, and a proud board member of Celebration Arts in Sacramento, California.

 Jacob Williams is a 15-year old Dominican-American actor from the Bay Area, who is very excited and honored to be working with the African-American Shakespeare Company.
 A sophomore at Oakland School for the Arts, Mr. Williams has studied and per formed theater since first grade at Isla Vista Elementary School in Santa Barbara.
 After being cast in numerous school-related and non school-related productions such as Archangels Don’t Play Pinball by Dario Fo, Charley and the Chocolate Factory (adapted for the stage) by Richard R. George, and The Dresser by Julia Franks, Mr. Williams took on stage managing for multiple plays at Oakland School for the Arts, and Broadway West Theatre Company in Fremont.
 Mr. Williams also has a diverse range of interest such as environmental activism; community leadership; and community service, especially with the Black Star Organization branch “Uhuru Foods”, which is dedicated to creating an independent economy for Africa.
 Some of his hobbies include instrumental music (piano, guitar, organ, ukulele, banjo, drums,), sports (volleyball, baseball, soccer, lacrosse), and photography.